rgayler/VSA_op_properties/README.md

 The output paper is not managed by {workflowr}, so needs some separate handling.

-* Files for creation of the output paper are in the `paper` directory.
+* Files for creation of the output paper are in the `paper/` directory.
   * This directory was created by the `{[rticles](https://CRAN.R-project.org/package=rticles)}` package, using the `PeerJ` template.
   (This will change if we find a different publication venue for the paper.)
   * The paper uses data objects and figures created by the simulation notebook and stored in the `output/` directory.

-The output paper (`paper.pdf`) is created in the `paper` directory, but needs to also exist in the `docs` directory so that it can be referenced from the web pages (locally and on GitHub).
+The output paper (`paper.pdf`) is created in the `pape/` directory, but needs to also exist in the `docs/` directory so that it can be referenced from the web pages (locally and on GitHub).

 * After creating `paper.pdf` for the first time,